 Carnegie Institution for Science, USA; Nova Southeastern University, USA; Monterey Bay Aquarium Research Institute, USA; Scripps Institution of Oceanography, USA; Bodega Marine Laboratory, University of California, USA; University of Queensland, Australia; University of North Carolina Wilmington, USA; California Academy of Sciences, USA; Breakthrough Energy, USA

-gal substrates on dead and live coral were studied in situ using the CISME underwater system for monitoring respiration, photosynthesis and calcification.
+Algal substrates on dead and live coral were studied in situations using the CISME underwater system for monitoring respiration, photosynthesis and calcification.
 Daytime rates of calcification were the same on both live and dead corals.
 In the dark, calcification of the live coral continued at lower rates, whereas carbonate dissolution occurred on dead corals.
 Rates of algal photosynthesis on dead coral communities was up to 5 times higher than on live communities.
 Implications for the health of coral reefs are discussed.
-More

 Feature your Research in our Blogs and Newsletters